RocketSurgery/HyperText/README.md

 ## Future Development

 * Define a way to differentiate between inline linking and standalone linking.
 This would allow for a mix of automatic and manual links, where only the standalone links would be displayed manually.
-* Allow for more than one `back` macro in a scene.
-This would include an optional flag which could be set to return to a single `back` macro per scene.
+* Allow for more than one `back` macro in a passage.
+This would include an optional flag which could be set to return to a single `back` macro per passage.